jrapin/worksetup/MEMO.md

 The following provides standard application such as:
  - vim: for editing text files
  - git: for versioning
- - byobu: for a terminal multiplexer
+ - screen/byobu: for terminal multiplexer
  - vlc: for playing movies
  - python3: for programming